technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 02/Use Case 02.md

 # Use Case 2 – Build a data pipeline to ingest data from Azure Blob Storage to Lakehouse

+**Overview**

 Contoso faced difficulties in integrating raw CSV data from its distributed retail stores, which was periodically uploaded to Azure Blob Storage.
-Their existing ETL process was manual, time-consuming, and error-prone.
+Their existing ETL process was manual, time-consuming, and error prone.
 The analytics team needed a scalable, automated way to ingest this data into a centralized Lakehouse to support downstream Power BI reports and AI workloads.
 Contoso faced difficulties in integrating raw CSV data from its distributed retail stores, which was periodically uploaded to Azure Blob Storage.
-Their existing ETL process was manual, time-consuming, and error-prone.
+Their existing ETL process was manual, time-consuming, and error prone.
 The analytics team needed a scalable, automated way to ingest this data into a centralized Lakehouse to support downstream Power BI reports and AI workloads.